Planar orthogonal polynomials and boundary universality in the random normal matrix model: Introduction

-The early 1920s in Berlin witnessed a rapid development of the understanding of orthogonal polynomials and related kernel functions.
-The pioneers were Gabor Szeg{\H{o}}, Stefan Bergman, and Salomon Bochner.
-One of the early results is that of Szeg{\H{o}} \cite{Szeg1}.
-He obtained the first (main) term of an asymptotic expansion of the (analytic) orthogonal polynomials in $L^2(\Gamma,\diffs)$, where $\Gamma$ is a real-analytically smooth Jordan curve in the complex plane $\C$ supplied with normalized arc length measure $\diffs(z)=(2\pi)^{-1}\lvert dz\rvert$.
-Let $\C\setminus\Gamma=\Omega\cup\Omega_\e$ be the decomposition of the complement into disjoint connected components, where $\Omega$ is bounded and $\Omega_\e$ is unbounded.
-Szeg{\H{o}}'s expansion involves the conformal mapping $\Omega_\e\to\D_\e$ which fixes the point at infinity, where $\D_\e$ is the exterior disk: $\D_\e:=\{z\in\C:\,|z|>1\}$.
-Moreover, the expansion is valid in $\Omega_\e$, with uniform control on compact subsets.
-Sligthly later, the Swedish mathematician Torsten Carleman \cite{Carl1} -- inspired by the work of Szeg{\H{o}} -- considered instead the (analytic) orthogonal polynomials in $L^2(\Omega,\diffA)$, where $\diffA(z)=\pi^{-1}\diff x\diff y$ (where $z=x+\imag y$) is normalized area measure on the simply connected bounded domain $\Omega$ with real-analytic boundary curve $\Gamma$.
-He found an asymptotic formula for the orthogonal polynomials with a much smaller error (exponential decay) term than in Szeg{\H{o}}'s case.
-Again, the asymptotic formula holds in $\Omega_\e$.
-It should be remarked that Carleman's asymptotic formula is actually valid in some fixed neighbourhood of the closure of $\Omega_\e$.
-Carleman's approach was to think of the $L^2(\Omega)$-norm of holomorphic functions as the Dirichlet norm of the primitive, and then to use Green's formula to switch the integration first to the boundary and second to the exterior domain.
+The 1920s witnessed a rapid development in the understanding of orthogonal polynomials and related kernel functions.
+Among the pioneers were Gabor Szeg\H{o}, Stefan Bergman and Torsten Carleman.
+One of the early results is that of Szeg{\H{o}} \cite{Szeg1} (see also \cite{Szeg-book}), who considered the orthogonal polynomials in $L^2(\Gamma,\diffs)$, where $\Gamma$ a real-analytically smooth Jordan curve in the complex plane $\C$ supplied with normalized arc length measure $\diffs=(2\pi)^{-1}|\diff z|$.
+Let $\C\setminus\Gamma=\Omega\cup\Omega_\e$ be the decomposition of the complement into disjoint connected components, where $\Omega$ is bounded and $\Omega_\e$ is unbounded, and denote by $\phi$ the conformal mapping of the exterior domain $\Omega_\e$ onto the exterior disk $\D_\e:=\{z\in\C:\,|z|>1\}$, which fixes the point at infinity with positive derivative.
+Szeg\H{o}'s theorem asserts that

+where $\rho$ is some number with $0<\rho<1$.
+Due to the real-analytically smooth boundary, the conformal mapping $\phi$ extends conformally past the boundary $\partial\Omega$.
+With the extended mapping still denoted by $\phi$, the asymptotic formula \eqref{eq:szego} remains valid in a neighborhood of $\Omega_\e\cup\Gamma$.

+Slightly later, Carleman \cite{Carl1, Carl2} -- inspired by the work of Szeg{\H{o}} -- considered instead the orthogonal polynomials in $L^2(\Omega,\diffA)$, where $\diffA=(2\pi\imag)^{-1}\diff z\wedge\diff \bar{z}$ denotes the normalized area element and $\Omega$ is a simply connected domain with real-analytic boundary curve $\Gamma$.
+He found an analogous asymptotic formula for the planar orthogonal polynomials, which holds in a neighborhood $\tilde{\Omega}_\e$ of the closure of the exterior domain $\Omega_\e$ and is expressed in terms of the conformal mapping $\phi$:

+for some $\rho$ with $0<\rho<1$.
+In the 1960s, Suetin extended Carleman's result to domains whose boundary has a lower degree of smoothness, as well as to weighted cases (see the monograph \cite{Suet}).
+We should also mention the more recent work of Dragnev and Mi\~na-Diaz (\cite{Dragnev1}, \cite{Dragnev2}, and \cite{M-D1}) which strengthens Carleman's theorem on orthogonal polynomials, and gives information on the asymptotic distribution of the zeros.

+In the above asymptotic formul\ae{} a Jacobian factor appears, it is $(\phi')^{\frac12}$ in the case of Szeg\H{o}'s theorem and $\phi'$ in Carleman's case.
+By inspection, the orthogonal polynomials are asymptotically push-forwards of the monomials under the conformal mapping in the relevant $L^2$-space.